How to Use Linux in 351

 - If you're prompted about an RSA key, click Yes.

 - Put in your Kerberos password when asked for a password.
-It will look like you're not typing anything -- that's done on purpose so people looking over your should won't know your password.
+It will look like you're not typing anything – that's done on purpose so people looking over your shoulder won't know your password.

-Accessing attu from OS X or Linux (not a lab machine)
+Accessing attu from Windows (bash), OS X, or Linux

-Press enter.
-If prompted about a server key, type yes and press Enter.
-When prompted, enter your Kerberos password and push Enter.
+- When prompted, enter your Kerberos password and press [Enter].
 Like PuTTY, it won't look like you're typing.
 This is done on purpose :)

 How files and folders work on Linux